Gq0w/Gonzalo-Project-Two/README.md

+Pitch
+I want to make a app where the user can login to the app, see a big array of news articles, select which article they can read, once read they can comment on that article, then if they want to they can make their own article

 USER STORY
 - User can login with their user name
 - User can enter the index with their username appearing